Nonperturbative Matching Between Equal-Time and Lightcone Quantization: Review of Perturbative Matching

 \subsection{Nonperturbative Failure}

 Next, we would like to generalize the perturbative matching condition (\ref{eq:PertMatching}) to a nonperturbative relation.
 The most natural guess would be that (\ref{eq:PertMatching}) is simply true exactly, giving $m_{\rm LC}$ directly as a function of $\lambda_{\rm ET}$ once the nonperturbative vev $\< \phi^2\>$ is known as a function of $\lambda_{\rm ET}$.
-However, as noted in \cite{US}, this guess is not consistent with numeric results.
+However, as noted in \cite{US}, this guess is not consistent with numeric results obtained using Hamiltonian truncation, or with results from Borel resummation~\cite{Serone}.
 We will review the relevant numeric results here.